andrei-stoica26/henna/README.md

 # henna
-`henna` is a suite comprising several versatile visualization utilities.
+`henna` is a suite comprising several visualization utilities.
-They are designed with scRNA-seq data analysis in mind, but are well-suited to to other applications as well.
+They are designed with scRNA-seq data analysis in mind but are well-suited to a variety of other applications as well.

 ## Installation